kailash-manasarovar/statement/docs/timeline/2024/march.md

 ## Madrid

-- I book a hotel in Madrid and leave Denia.
+- I book a hotel in Madrid and leave Dénia.